FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-09-28-What-Is-BitTorrent?.md

 * **Swarm**: The collection of peers that are currently involved in downloading and uploading the pieces across the P2P network
 * **Leech**: Non-seeders that do not continue to upload the pieces to other peers in the swarm

+1. The first step in how torrenting works is the client device connects to the Bittorrent network and requests the file from the seed.
+The seed that is hosting the file will give the client one of the pieces of the file to download.
+If there is no seed to give the file, the download will not commence.